ykazemim/JavaRSSReader/README.md

-# JavaRSSReader
+# RSS Reader

-JavaRSSReader is a Java-based command-line application that allows users to read and manage RSS feed URLs conveniently.
+RSS Reader is a Java-based command-line application that allows users to read and manage RSS feed URLs conveniently.

 ## Features